Exogenesis: Symphony

 "Exogenesis: Symphony", commonly known as simply "Exogenesis", is a composition by English rock band Muse, featured on their 2009 fifth studio album The Resistance.
 Written by lead vocalist, guitarist and pianist Matthew Bellamy over the course of a number of years, the piece is presented as a symphony in three movements entitled "Overture", "Cross-Pollination" and "Redemption", respectively, each occupying a separate track at the end of the album and spanning nearly 13 minutes in total.

 "Exogenesis" was released as a single in the United States on 17 April 2010, with 500 copies to be made available by import in the United Kingdom through the band's official website.

-Background and composition
+Background

 A song in the long, symphonic style of "Exogenesis" was first hinted at as a possible inclusion for Muse's fifth studio album in early 2008, when British music magazine NME quoted Bellamy as revealing that "I think on the next album I'd like to do at least one 15-minute space rock solo."
 This idea was later discussed further and in a more extreme sense, when Bellamy suggested that the band may reject the conventional album format in favour of releasing a series of singles, or indeed "one 50-minute symphony."

 As the band confirmed that recording had begun for the album in late 2008, Bellamy explained more about the symphonic song, which he revealed would be in three parts on the album:

 There is a new song in three parts, more of a symphony than a song, which I have been working on sporadically for many years [...]
 As a large percentage of the composition is orchestral, I have never wanted to collaborate with a string arranger as they may make it 'theirs'.
 So I have been arranging the orchestral elements myself, which is taking a long time.
 It should hopefully make the next album as the final three tracks.